14harshh/Dashboard/README.md

 └── app.js         # Application logic

  # Setup Steps
-Option 1: Run Directly in Browser,
+Option 1: Run Directly in Browser ->
-Download or clone the project,
+Download or clone the project ->
-Keep all files inside the same folder,
+Keep all files inside the same folder ->
 Open index.html in your browser.

-Option 2: Using VS Code Live Server,
+Option 2: Using VS Code Live Server ->
-Open the project folder in VS Code,
+Open the project folder in VS Code ->
-Install Live Server extension,
+Install Live Server extension ->
-Right-click index.html,
+Right-click index.html ->
 Click Open with Live Server.